 - First, set a goal for your family.
 Start out with once a week, for example.

-- Start with simply, easy meals.
+- Start with simple, easy meals.
 Use a slow cooker, for example.

 - Keep it healthy.
 Stock healthy snacks for after school.

 - Get the kids involved in preparing the meals and setting the table.